Bert Gordon (comedian): Life and career

-Gordon was born Barney Gorodetsky.
-He appeared in many roles over his lengthy career and was known by the moniker "The Mad Russian".
-He was a regular on The Eddie Cantor Program, and also appeared on The Jack Benny Program, and The Abbott and Costello Program.
+From 1935 he was a regular on The Eddie Cantor Program, and later Camel Caravan, maintaining his "Mad Russian" character.
+He also appeared on The Jack Benny Program, and The Abbott and Costello Program.
 In 1945 he starred in his own film vehicle, How Doooo You Do!!!, directed by Ralph Murphy; the film takes its title from Gordon's distinctive way of introducing himself, which became a catch phrase in the early 1940s.
+Gordon also appeared in films including New Faces of 1937, Outside of Paradise (1941) and Sing for Your Supper (1941).

-Gordon played himself in an episode of The Dick Van Dyke Show in 1964 along with several other radio-era performers.
+After the end of the Second World War, and start of the Cold War, western audiences did not appreciate fake Russian characters, and Gordon's popularity diminished.
+Finally, Gordon played himself in an episode of The Dick Van Dyke Show in 1964 along with several other radio-era performers.